microsoft/ClinicalTrialsBlueprint/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmicrosoft%2FClinicalTrialsBlueprint%2Fgh-pages%2Fmain.json)

+## Manual Deployment
-<details><summary>## Manual Deployment To deploy the ARM template manually, you can use the following instructions.
+<details><summary>To deploy the ARM template manually, you can use the following instructions.
 The created resources will be the same as the resources created in the "One-Click Deployment" method.</summary>